-Boston Medical Center and the three schools on the Boston University Medical Campus (Medicine, Public Health, and the Goldman School of Dental Medicine) are committed to performing human research in order to advance our understanding of health and disease.
+Boston Medical Center and the three schools on the Boston University Medical Campus (the Chobanian & Avedisian School of Medicine, BU School of Public Health, and the Goldman School of Dental Medicine) are committed to performing human research in order to advance our understanding of health and disease.
 This research must be conducted according to the highest ethical standards and in compliance with all regulatory requirements.
 The Office of Human Research Affairs (OHRA) is responsible for the oversight of this human research to assure that we meet those ethical and regulatory expectations.
 OHRA accomplishes this through its robust Human Research Protection Program (HRPP).
 The two main elements of the HRPP are:

 - the Institutional Review Board (IRB) which must review and approve all human studies, and

 - an array of investigator educational programs offered primarily by our Clinical Research Resources Office (CRRO).

 More information about these two important elements can be found on their websites.
 Other important elements of our HRPP include: